 Salt Creek Recreation Area or Sol Duc Falls

-Instead of heading to the Sol Duc Valley area, we chose to spend our morning at the Salt Creek Recreation Area.
+Instead, or after, visiting the Sol Duc Valley area, you could visit the Salt Creek Recreation Area.
 Here you’ll find Tongue Point and Crescent Beach.

 Salt Creek Recreation Area